karimabdelhameed/verification/README.md

 In your activity, just make a lateinit var from class called Integration like this :
 <pre><code>private lateinit var integration : Integration</code></pre>

-after that you need to build your integration object using builder pattern 🤠like this:
+after that you need to build your integration object using builder pattern 🤠 like this:

 if you are using <strong>Firebase</strong> :
 <pre>